eclipse-embed-cdt/web-jekyll/pages/develop/build-prerequisites.md

 ## Import the projects

-In the commiters Eclipse, import projects using the generic importer:
+In the committers Eclipse, import projects using the generic importer:

 - _Eclipse_ menu → **Project**
   - enable **Build Automatically**